mozilla-services/screenshots/README.md

 We apologize but we have no story for development on Windows (though the add-on runs on Windows).
 We welcome feedback.

+#### Building the Chrome version of the addon

+Build the development version of the Chrome-compatible webextension: `SCREENSHOTS_CHROME_BUILD = "true" make chrome`

+Build a zipped version of the Chrome-compatible webextension: `SCREENSHOTS_CHROME_BUILD = "true" make chrome_zip`

 ### Getting to know the code

 There is documentation in [`addon/`](https://github.com/mozilla-services/screenshots/blob/master/addon/), [`addon/webextension/`](https://github.com/mozilla-services/screenshots/blob/master/addon/webextension/), [`addon/webextension/background/`](https://github.com/mozilla-services/screenshots/blob/master/addon/webextension/background/), and [`addon/webextension/selector/`](https://github.com/mozilla-services/screenshots/blob/master/addon/webextension/selector) that talks about the code layout and architecture of the add-on.